lawrie/blackicemxbook/BlackSoC/BlackSoC.md

 Another [picorv32][] based Risc-V SoC that is available on Blackice Mx is [BlackSoC][] which is derived from Clifford Wolf's [icoSoC][].

-BlackSoC differs from PicoSoC in that it is a SoC generator, using a python program to generate the top-level Verilog file, an include file for the make file, the pcf files, C header files and other files.
+BlackSoC differs from PicoSoC in that it is a SoC generator, using a python program to generate the top-level Verilog file, and all the other files needed to generate the hardware and software.

 BlackSoC (and icoSoc on which it is based) consist of a picorv32 Risc-V CPU plus a set of Verilog modules with a standardised interface that can be used by Risc-V programs written in C (or another language).

 The modules are accessed via a memory-mapped API.
 Corresponding to each Verilog module is some simple standardised python code that generates the C API code for accessing the module.
-Most of the modules implement protocols sicg as I2C, SPI or UART, or specific peripheral such as LED panels.
+Most of the modules implement protocols such as I2C, SPI or UART, or specific peripheral such as LED panels.

-All the user needs to write to generate the hardware is a simple configuration file (icosoc.cfg) that specifies what modulules are required, which pins they are connected to and any necessary parameters for them.
+All the user needs to write to generate the hardware is a simple configuration file (icosoc.cfg) that specifies what modules are required, which pins they are connected to and any necessary parameters for them.

 BlackSoC is rather easier to use than PicoSoc if you just want to use existing modules and it is not hard to define new modules.
 It is not as fast or configurable as the SpinalHDL SaxonSoC, which is introduced later in this book.